stackbreak/ra-docs/README.md

 ## Main Goal

-I really like [ReactJS Documentation](https://reactjs.org/docs/getting-started.html) and I was long ago impressed by idea to keep data as **Markdown** _(without database)_, so I decide to create my own simple app.
+I really like [ReactJS Documentation](https://reactjs.org/docs/getting-started.html) and I was impressed long ago by idea to keep data as **Markdown** _(without database)_, so It was decided to create my own similar handy app.

 ## Features